paukes/canada-ecozone-DOM/README.md

 #### ‘Statistical Analyses.Rmd’

-A walkthrough of the statistical analyses used in the manuscript.
+A walk-through of the statistical analyses used in the manuscript.
 Includes all R libraries and code used to run stats.

 # Contact